fleps/clothing-store/README.md

 - Categories data comes from Firebase.
 - Code performance improvements:
   - added `useCallback` to avoid redefining functions;
-  - added `memo` to some components to avoind unnecessary re-renders;
+  - added `memo` to some components to avoid unnecessary re-renders;
   - added react `lazy` and `Suspense` to App for better bundle/code splitting;
 - Added Unit Test for basic testing + Redux Reducer and Selectors.